Inverted/tasbot_eyes/README.md

 # Thanks to

 * *dwangoAC* letting me debug on real TASBot
-* *jakobrs* for the original eye software and the index translation table
+* *jakobrs* for the original eye software and the index translation table and helping
 * *Inverted* for pointing out gamma correction and helping fixing bugs
 * *HeavyPodda* for helping debugging
 * *CompuCat* helping with features